-Each skill module will have an explanation on how to teach the skill using video modeling and will also have extra activities that will support children to both learn and reinforce the skill.
+Each skill module will have an explanation on how to teach the skill using video modeling and will also have extra activities that will support participants to both learn and reinforce the skill.

-Importantly, while the iMsocialTM program has been developed for children with an ASD both with and without an intellectual disorder, the program can also benefit children who are having difficulty in social situations or utilising self-protective behaviours.
+Importantly, while the iMsocialTM program has been developed for participants with autism both with and without an intellectual disorder, the program can also benefit participants who are having difficulty in social situations or utilising self-protective behaviours.

 However, iMsocialTM does not focus solely on teaching the technical part of the communication skill, it also provides the reasoning and need for the skill.

 The iMsocialTM program uses Social StoriesTM to reinforce skills taught in the video modeling sessions.
-In particular, children create their own stories that assure the story is written from the child’s perspective and uses the child’s vocabulary.
+In particular, participants create their own stories to ensure the stories are written from the their perspective and use their vocabulary.

-The iMsocialTM program focuses on teaching children play skills, ensuring everyone involved enjoys the activity.
+The iMsocialTM program focuses on teaching participants play skills and ensures that everyone involved enjoys the activity.
 Some of the skills will require structured teaching and others will be taught through real play situations.
 Where possible, peers with increased play skills provide positive role models for others participants.
-However in the home environment, siblings can also support children with ASD as positive role models for play skills.
+However in the home environment, siblings/friends can also support participants with autism as positive role models for play skills.

 To read more and see references Click: Play Skills